 On that note, please be honest with me and let me know what you think about today’s ideas.
 Leave a comment below!

-Find all our character series posts on our Character Series page.
+Find all the character series posts on the Character Series page.

 A big thanks to the PODcast blog for the inspiration for this series!
 Please check out their photographic alphabetic journey!